 But working ON your book will force you to clarify many decisions you’ve made without realizing it.
 Consequently, not only might your book’s structure and scope change significantly after doing this work, but your understanding of what your chapters do in service of your larger book might also shift as well.

-[Note: The broad activity below is an extremely general overview of the two most critical modules in my Dissertation-to-Book Boot camp.]
+[Note: The broad activity below is an extremely general overview of the two most critical pieces of our Dissertation-to-Book Workbook.

 How to Work ON Your Book